BalestraPatrick/HomeKitty/README.md

 - Run: contains `main.swift` and it's the starting point of the application.
 - App: contains all the controllers (route handlers), models and helper methods.

+There are some basic tests in the Tests folder.

 ## Contributing
 We would love to have you onboard and help us shape the future of HomeKitty.
 We have a ton of new features and bug fixes ready for you in the [issues][4].